mikelun/pfp-chat/README.md

 # [PFPCHAT](https://meet.buildship.xyz)

-Dress up your NFTs, create planets, bars and NPCs.
-This project is about creativity
+Dress up your NFT & Talk.
+Here you can create your own planets with it's own logic.
+You can do from mmorpg to coffee shop!

 ## Clone repo, install deps